starchturrets/dendrite-termux-experiment/GUIDE.md

 You can create a user account by running:

     $ cd dendrite
-    $  ./bin/create-account --config dendrite.yaml -username BOB
+    $ ./bin/create-account --config dendrite.yaml --url http://localhost:8008 --username alice

 Said account should be accessible in Element.
+Don't forget to backup your keys as well!

 # Maintenance